My darling ketzelah,

 I can never remember which blessings we do which night.

 My sweet darlings, on the first night of Hannukah we say three blessings.
-On the other seven nights we say two
+On the other seven nights we say two.

 The blessing over the candles: Baruch ata Adonai Elohanu melech ha’olam asher kidishanu b'mitz'votav v'tzivanu l’chad’lich ner shel Hannukah.
 (On Friday we will say shel Shabbat v’yom tov or shel Shabbat v’Hannukah.)
 (Blessed are you, Lord, our God, sovereign of the universe Who has sanctified us with His commandments and commanded us to light the lights of Chanukkah.)